-Notes: A swirling red light indicates an unsuccessful pairing.
-Try again by first verifying that the headset is on, and the battery is fully charged.
+Notes: If pairing is unsuccessful, try again by first verifying that the headset is on, and the battery is fully charged.
 Hold the headset steadily centered and flush against the Headset Pairing Ring (headset movement and distance from the Pairing Ring can cause pairing errors).
 A weak battery might also result in pairing issues, replace with a fully charged battery as necessary.
 Registration automatically happens with the initial pairing.

 ^{} This needs to be a designated position.
-Tap () on the headset to exit and return to the previous position.
+Tap \bigcirc on the headset to exit and return to the previous position.